 - (a) The Contractor shall, in the performance of this contract, keep all information contained in source documents or other media furnished by the Government in the strictest confidence.
 The Contractor shall not publish or otherwise divulge such information in whole or in part, in any manner or form, nor authorize or permit others to do so.
-The Contractor shall take such reasonable measures as are necessary to restrict access to such information, while in the Contractor's possession, to those employees needing such information to perform the work provided herein, i.e., on a "need to know" basis.
+The Contractor shall take such reasonable measures as are necessary to restrict access to such information, while in the Contractor's possession, to those employees needing such information to perform the work provided herein, i.e.,on a "need to know" basis.
 The Contractor shall immediately notify, in writing, the Contracting Officer in the event that the Contractor determines or has reason to suspect a breach of this requirement. - (b) The Contractor shall not disclose any information concerning the work under this contract to any persons or entity unless the Contractor obtains prior written approval from the Contracting Officer. - (c) The Contractor shall insert the substance of this clause in any consultant agreement or subcontract under this contract. - (d) Any unauthorized disclosure of information may result in termination of this contract for cause.

-As prescribed in 538.273(a)(1) , insert the following provision: COVER PAGE FOR WORLDWIDE FEDERAL SUPPLY SCHEDULES (MAY 2019) For All Geographic Areas Solicitation No. [The contracting officer should insert the solicitation number here] Federal Supply Schedule Contract for All Geographic Areas [For supplies, the Contracting Officer should complete the information required by paragraph (a) and delete paragraph (b) is entirety.
+As prescribed in 538.273(a)(1) , insert the following provision: COVER PAGE FOR WORLDWIDE FEDERAL SUPPLY SCHEDULES (MAY 2019) For All Geographic Areas Solicitation No. [The contracting officer should insert the solicitation number here] Federal Supply Schedule Contract for All Geographic Areas [For supplies, the Contracting Officer should complete the information required by paragraph (a) and delete paragraph (b) in its entirety.
 For services, the Contracting Officer should complete the information required by paragraph (b) and delete (a) in its entirety.
-For solicitations containing both supplies and services, the Contracting Officer should complete paragraphs (a) and (b).] (a) Federal Supply Classification (FSC) GROUP: PART: SECTION: SUPPLY: FSC CLASS(ES)/PRODUCT CODE(S)/NAICS: (b) STANDARD INDUSTRY GROUP: SERVICE: SERVICE CODE(S)/NAICS: (End of provision) Alternate I (May 2019): As prescribed at 538.273(a)(1)(i), add the following paragraph (c) to the basic provision. (c) PERIOD: THROUGH

-552.238-71 Notice of Total Small Business Set-Aside.

-As prescribed in 538.273(a)(2), insert the following provision:

-NOTICE OF TOTAL SMALL BUSINESS SET-ASIDE (MAY 2019)

-FAR clause 52.219-6, Notice of Total Small Business Set-Aside applies to the following: [The contracting officer should insert the special item numbers (SINs) set aside for small businesses]

-552.238-72 Information Collection Requirements.

-As prescribed in 538.273(a)(3), insert the following provision:
+For solicitations containing both supplies and services, the Contracting Officer should complete paragraphs (a) and (b).] (a) Federal Supply Classification (FSC) GROUP: PART: SECTION: SUPPLY: FSC CLASS(ES)/PRODUCT CODE(S)/NAICS: (b) STANDARD INDUSTRY GROUP: SERVICE: SERVICE CODE(S)/NAICS: (End of provision) Alternate I (May 2019): As prescribed at 538.273(a)(1)(i), add the following paragraph (c) to the basic provision. (c) PERIOD: THROUGH 552 220 71 N. C C. T. (.)
+C H. D 552.238-71 Notice of Total Small Business Set-Aside.
+As prescribed in 538.273(a)(2), insert the following provision: NOTICE OF TOTAL SMALL BUSINESS SET-ASIDE (MAY 2019) FAR clause 52.219-6, Notice of Total Small Business Set-Aside applies to the following: [The contracting officer should insert the special item numbers (SINs) set aside for small businesses] .
+(End of provision) · · · · · · · · · · · · · · · · · · · 552.238-72 Information Collection Requirements.
+As prescribed in 538.273(a)(3), insert the following provision: Information Collection Requirements (May 2019) The information collection requirements contained in this solicitation/contract are either required by regulation or approved by the Office of Management and Budget pursuant to the Paperwork Reduction Act and assigned OMB Control No. 3090-0163.
+(End of provision) 552.238-73 Identification of Electronic Office Equipment Providing Accessibility for the Handicapped.
+As prescribed in 538.273(b)(1), insert the following clause: IDENTIFICATION OF ELECTRONIC OFFICE EQUIPMENT PROVIDING ACCESSIBILITY FOR THE HANDICAPPED (MAY 2019) (a) Definitions.